J-DubApps/EndpointPilot/README.md

 ### Pre-Requisites:

 Until we finish a System Agent solution for EndpointPilot, your users need to be granted rights to at *least* **create** Scheduled Tasks on their Windows PC Endpoints (this right is granted in GPO or Intune CSP).
-If your IT security policies forbid Scheduled Task creation privilege, see EndpointPilot-Deploy.PDF for alternate deployment methods.

 ### Licensing:

 See [**here**](https://github.com/J-DubApps/EndpointPilot?tab=BSD-3-Clause-1-ov-file#) for BSD-3 License info.

+### Documentation

+For comprehensive documentation, installation guides, and deployment instructions, see [/docs/README.md](docs/README.md).

  <a id="roadmap"></a>